harryho/flat-api/README.rst

 |Build Status| |Coverage| |Version|

-FlatApi is a **zero coding** restful API server inspired by Json-Server_ and Eve_.
+FlatApi is a **zero coding** and **zero configuration** restful API server inspired by Json-Server_ and Eve_.
 It is designed to be used as fake restful api for development, especially for people want to use Python stack.
-Setup process is **less than 1 minute**.
+Setup process is **less than 10 seconds**.

 FlatApi is:

-- **Zero coding to setup Restful API** FlatApi is designed to use without coding.
+- **Zero coding and configuration to setup Restful API** FlatApi is designed to use without coding and configuration by default.
 You just need one config to setup all endpoints you need, then you can use it immediately.

 - **Flask based web server** FlatApi is built on the top of _Flask